vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-asr.md

 To add an exclusion, see [Customize attack surface reduction](attack-surface-reduction-rules-deployment-implement.md#customize-attack-surface-reduction-rules).

 > [!IMPORTANT]
-> You can specify individual files and folders to be excluded, but you cannot specify individual rules.
+> You can specify individual files and folders to be excluded, but you can't specify individual rules.
-> This means any files or folders that are excluded will be excluded from all ASR rules.
+> This means any files or folders that are excluded are excluded from all ASR rules.

 ## Report a false positive or false negative